Patches for Quarter-Life Crisis Support: You're Not Behind, You're Right on Time

 4. Your Brain Is Still Developing

-When you're in a quarter-life crisis, your baseline anxiety is through the roof.
+When you're in a quarter-life crisis, your baseline anxiety can feel sky-high.
 Every decision feels life-or-death.
-Every Instagram scroll triggers a comparison spiral.
+Every social-media scroll triggers a comparison spiral.
 Every family dinner ends with "So, what are your plans?" and your stomach dropping.

 6 Strategies for Surviving Your Quarter-Life Crisis (With or Without Patches)